Sponsor

 17. Latissimus dorsi

 Note: Because the long and the short head of the biceps brachii attach to different locations of the scapula, some authors and Internet websites say that there are 18 muscles that attach to the scapula.
-I do not agree, as the biceps brachii is a single muscle that happens to have to separate attachments to the scapula.
+I do not agree, as the biceps brachii is a single muscle that happens to have two separate attachments to the scapula.
 It would be different if this article was titled "Name the 18 separate muscular attachment points of the scapula".
 Dr. Miranda

 Sources: